-In accordance with OCAS-IG-001, all external photon doses may be assigned as acute or chronic; however, they are typically assigned as acute (NIOSH 2002); except for external onsite ambient doses that are always considered chronic (NIOSH 2007).
+In accordance with OCAS-IG-001, all external photon doses may be assigned as acute or chronic using parameters of NIOSH-Interactive RadioEpidemiological Program (NIOSH-IREP) Technical

+Documentation (NIOSH 2002).
+However, they are typically assigned as acute with the exception for external onsite ambient doses, which are always considered chronic (NIOSH 2007).